zohaibathar/pbi-projects/README.md

 # About the Project
 This Power BI project provides a comprehensive analysis of ecommerce sales data, providing valuable insights into sales performance, profit distribution and customer behavior across different categories.
 The dashboard highlights key metrics, trends and comparisons, making it a powerful tool for strategic decision making

-# Key Insights
+# Features
-Total Sales & Key Metrics: An overview of key figures such as total sales, profit / loss, orders placed, average order value and average fulfilment time </br>
+Key Metrics: An overview of key figures such as total sales, profit / loss, orders placed, average order value and average fulfilment time </br>
 Geographic Analysis: State and Region wise analysis to identify ecommmerce sales </br>
 Category Breakdown: A donut chart displaying the sales percertage of each category </br>
 Sales by Category & Segment: Detailed bar and donut chart analysis of category and sub category sales highlighting top selling items by customer segment